-Helpfully, the plugin will point you in the direction of completing the essential steps that are required to lay the foundation for your new membership site.
-This includes instructing MemberPress to generate some content for your membership site, such as the thank you, account, and login pages.
+First, you'll want to complete the essential steps to lay the foundation for your new membership site.
+This means generating some important content, such as the thank you, account, and login pages.

-After that, you can create a membership, and by doing so, give your users a way to register as a user on your membership site.
+After that, you can create a membership to give visitors a way to register as users on your membership site.

-Once you’ve created at least one membership, you’ll have given your visitors a way to register through an online form and become members at your site.
+Once you’ve created at least one membership, your visitors will have a way to register through an online form and become members.

 Managing User Registrations in MemberPress

 Once you start generating user registrations in MemberPress, you can view and manage those new members from inside your WordPress dashboard.
-From the Members screen, you can see all of the existing users who have signed up or been registered at your site.
+From the Members screen, you can see all of the existing users who have signed up or registered with your site.

-This screen provides you with a good amount of information that can help you spot and manage new user registrations in your membership site.
-For example, not only can you see the date each user was registered, but you can also sort the members from newest to oldest.
+This screen provides you with a good amount of information that can help you spot and manage new user registrations.
+For example, not only can you see the date each user was registered, you can also sort the members from newest to oldest.

-If you want to edit a member’s details, that’s straightforward too with MemberPress.
-Simply click on the edit link underneath their username.
-This allows you to view their user profile on your WordPress website as well as edit their details if needed.
+If you want to edit a member’s details, that’s straightforward, too.
+Simply click on the edit link underneath the member's username.
+This allows you to view their user profile as well as edit their details if needed.

 Welcome New Members with MemberPress

-As well as managing new members from an admin perspective, you can also manage their experience of joining your community.
+In addition to managing new members from an admin perspective, you can manage the user experience when it comes to joining your community.
 By default, MemberPress will automatically send new members a welcome email once they’ve registered at your site.

-Although this welcome email is automatically generated once MemberPress is activated, you can easily edit the template to customize the onboarding experience for your new users.
+This welcome email is automatically generated once MemberPress is activated.
+But you can easily edit the template to customize the onboarding experience for your new users.

-The emails that you send out to welcome new users, as well as the other emails that MemberPress can send out, can be auto-populated with the user’s personal details, such as their name, membership plan, and payment status, to name just a few.
+The emails you send out to welcome new users, as well as the other emails MemberPress sends out, can be auto-populated with the user’s personal details, such as their name, membership plan, and payment status, to name just a few.

-As welcoming members to your site is a key part of managing new user registrations, it’s well worth spending some time personalizing the email templates provided by MemberPress.
+Welcoming members to your site is a key part of managing new user registrations.
+So it’s well worth spending some time personalizing the email templates provided by MemberPress.

 Creating Welcome Content for New Members

-As well as personalizing the welcome emails new members are sent, it’s also a good idea to create some welcome content for your new users.
+In addition to personalizing the welcome emails new members are sent, it’s a good idea to create some welcome content for your new users.

-MemberPress gives you the option of displaying a custom thank you page message to new users after they’ve registered.
-Alternatively, you can enable a custom thank you page that new users are directed to after signing up.
+MemberPress gives you the option of displaying a custom thank-you message to new users after they’ve registered.
+Alternatively, you can enable a custom thank-you page that new users are directed to after signing up.

-As well as adding custom text and images to the welcome message, you can also insert links.
+In addition to adding custom text and images to the welcome message, you can also insert links.
 Doing so gives you the ability to display a link to a welcome page on your site that’s aimed at new members.
-On this page, you could include relevant information for members relating to the particular membership plan they’ve just joined.
+On this page, you can include relevant information for members relating to the particular membership plan they’ve just purchased.

-You could also include answers to frequently asked questions that your new members might have, or publish a link to the FAQ and knowledgebase section of your membership site.
+You can also include answers to frequently asked questions that your new members might have, or publish a link to the FAQ and knowledgebase section of your membership site.